Who are the campers?

 Most of our overnight campers are members of Reform Jewish synagogues.
 The make-up of the URJ and our programs is as diverse as our population, therefore our communities represent that vibrant and colorful fabric that makes up the Reform Jewish population.

 Where is Crane Lake Camp located?

-Crane Lake Camp is located in West Stockbridge, a small town in the beautiful Berkshire Mountains of western Massachusetts, right on the border with New York State.
-Our private, 110-acre spectacular campgrounds are on the shores of the beautiful, spring-fed Crane Lake, nestled in the Berkshire Mountains.
+Crane Lake Camp is located in West Stockbridge, a small town in the beautiful Berkshire Mountains of western Massachusetts, right on the border of New York State.

 What am I supposed to pack?